-The text in section 2.3.1 of the Hardware Guide v1.0.5 should be deleted.
-The information should be replaced with section A.1, "Firmware Update Procedure via XROM StorCon" and section A.2, "Firmware Recovery Procedure via Flash Recovery Utility (FRU)" of the Hardware Guide that is posted on the web at http://support.intel.com.
+The text in section A.2 of the Hardware Guide v1.0.8 should be replaced with section A.1, "Firmware Update Procedure via XROM StorCon," of the latest Hardware Guide.
+The latest Hardware Guide is posted on the web at http://support.intel.com.

-5. Change to the Warning in the Software Installation and User's Guide, Section B.1, Chaining
+2. Intel® Integrated RAID Software Installation and User's Guide, Section B.1, Chaining